3.2 Interpreting bar charts

 To find out how many more you do 9 – 4 = 5 more students walked than cycled.

-The bar chart shows the number of adults and the number of children accessing a dietician’s clinic each month from January to April.
+- The bar chart shows the number of adults and the number of children going to a museum each month from January to April.

-a.How many adults went to the clinic in March?
+- a.How many adults went to the museum in March?

-b.How many more children than adults went to the clinic in the 4 months from January to April?
+- b.How many more children than adults went to the museum in the 4 months from January to April?

-a.The key shows that adults are represented by the white bar.
-In March, 30 adults went to the clinic.
+- a.The key shows that adults are represented by the white bar.
+In March, 300 adults went to the museum.

 Adults: 500 + 650 + 300 + 600 = 2050